-- Know the correct billing servicers for each lender.
+- Know the correct billing services for each lender.

 - Promptly update your lender with any status changes (e.g. school status, unemployment) prior to your payment due date.
-Look for written acknowledgement.
+Look for written acknowledgment.

-- If you return to school, follow up with each lender to insure that they have received your enrollment verification or deferment.
-Look for written acknowledgement.
+- If you return to school, follow up with each lender to ensure that they have received your enrollment verification or deferment.
+Look for written acknowledgment.

 - Ensure each lender/servicer has your current status (i.e. forbearance, deferment, etc.).